rost21/pet-BE/README.md

-# Server for the to-do list app
+# Server for the diplom BE app

 ## Prerequisities